jina-ai/examples/object-search/README.md

 </p>

 ## Start the Server
-Start server which returns original images where objects are matched
+Start server which returns `original` images.
+The matching of query happens with all indexed object images and returns the original parent image in which the indexed object was found.
 ```bash
 python app.py -task query -r original
 ```